pqvst/hello/_posts/2021-07-26-self-hosted-analytics-with-umami-and-traefik.md

 I use [UptimeRobot](https://uptimerobot.com/) for most of my projects, and I'd recommend adding basic uptime monitoring to your Umami server as well - just to make sure things are running smoothly.

 I was using the default docker-compose file in umami, which previously omitted a restart policy.
 After Umami having run into a hiccup, my tracking stopped.
-Unfortunately I wasn't using UptimeRobot and lost about 1 weeks worth of analytics before realizing what had happened.
+Unfortunately I wasn't using UptimeRobot and lost about 1 week's worth of analytics before realizing what had happened.
 Lesson learned!

 ### 4) Bot-detection